-12 Delicious Tapas Bars in Madrid You Should Try
+14 Delicious Tapas Bars in Madrid You Can’t Miss!

 *Disclosure: I only recommend products/services that I would use myself & all opinions expressed here are my own.
 This post may contain affiliate links meaning that, at no additional cost to you, I may earn a small commission which in turn helps fund my next adventure!
 Please read the Privacy Policy for more information.

-You can find some of the best tapas bars in Madrid and it’s the perfect place to try a few dishes that you may have never had before.
+You can find some of the best food in Madrid at tapas bars, and it’s the perfect place to try a few dishes that you may have never had before.
 Tapas are a great way to get to know the local culture and cuisine, as well as sample some of Spain's finest meats, cheeses, seafood, and vegetables.
 The best part?
-You don't have to order a full meal at every tapas bar you visit - you can just order one or two dishes as you go along.
+You don't have to order a full meal at every tapas bar you visit - you can just order one or two dishes and then head to the next place.
 You can even find some of the country's best wine at these places, which is the best bonus if you’re a wine lover like me!
 I received so many recommendations leading up to my trip and most of them were about visiting tapas bars or going on a tapas tour - needless to say, trying a few tapas when you’re in Madrid is an absolute must!
-If you're looking for a great place to grab tapas and have some unbelievable food while in Madrid, look no further than these 12 delicious tapas bars in Madrid.

 Madrid Tapas Bars 101